AndiEcker/AcuSihotInterfaces/README.md

 Any of these Sihot four actions will be directly cashed within the AssCache/Postgres database and later (after maximum 6 minutes) also be bulk-propagated onto our Salesforce system.

-The Salesforce system does provide the `reservation_upsert()` method for to receive the Sihot reservation changes.
+The Salesforce system does provide the `reservation_upsert()` method to receive the Sihot reservation changes.
 As parameters are passed most of the [available reservation fields](#available-reservation-fields).
 If a reservation got already sent before to Salesforce then the reservation opportunity id (with a 006 prefix) will be sent within the additional parameter `ReservationOpportunityId` and the PersonAccount id within `PersonAccountId`.

-For to propagate the check-in/-out/room-move timestamps to Salesforce the BssServer is calling the method `reservation_room_move()` with the parameters `CheckInc` and `CheckOutc`.
+to propagate the check-in/-out/room-move timestamps to Salesforce the BssServer is calling the method `reservation_room_move()` with the parameters `CheckInc` and `CheckOutc`.
 The current room id/number get passed within the parameter `RoomNoc`.
-Finally the parameter `ReservationOpportunityId` get passed for to identify the reservation within Salesforce by their reservation opportunity id.
+Finally the parameter `ReservationOpportunityId` get passed to identify the reservation within Salesforce by their reservation opportunity id.

 If the BssServer config option `roomChangeWithOccupants` has a non-empty value then BssServer is also sending